 What Are Automated Transcriptions?

 In a world where the presentation of information and content is becoming increasingly diversified, being able to translate between different media is more important than ever.
 The rise of podcasts, video-sharing platforms, and virtual communications means that information is now stored and encoded in a variety of different ways.
-While beneficial for many reasons, being able to transcribe video and audio content into text remains valuable for archival, instructional, informational, and other purposes.
+While beneficial for many reasons, being able to transcribe video content into text remains valuable for archival, instructional, informational, and other purposes.

 Automated transcription employs speech and sound recognition software to generate textual renderings of any audio without human intervention.
 Files are fed into dedicated software, and a full transcription is quickly produced.